 Murcar Links (Championship)

 A magnificent setting is created at Murcar by the way that the land gradually falls from the highest point on the course down to almost sea-level.
 This sloped-tiered effect not only gives us stunning vistas from virtually all parts of the course but it results in perfect terrain for exciting and exacting links golf.
-Gorse abounds throughout the links and the splendid view out to sea, where vessels wait in line to enter Aberdeen Harbour, is another constant.
+Gorse abounds throughout the links, although pleasing some has recently been removed, and the splendid view out to sea, where vessels wait in line to enter Aberdeen Harbour, is another constant.

 The third has a blind drive and from the moment the dual-fairway comes into view and begins to cascade down tumbling linksland you know that you are in for something special, a real treat.
 From the third to the ninth you are in the thick of the duneland, the best of the terrain, and for an hour or more I was in pure golfing heaven.